rodrigocfd/wikipedia-templates/src/react-multi-locale/README.md

 );
 ```

-Then, you can specify a component to have strings solely read from the base file, `en.json`:
+Now you can specify a component to have strings solely read from the base file, `en.json`:

 ```javascript
 @withLocale('*')